|Lean Six Sigma Training : e-Learning Courses|

 The generic e-learning courses we offer cover areas like Lean, Six Sigma, Project Planning & Control, Office Health & Safety, Anti-bribery and Time Management, to name only a few.

 As a fundamental part of our business we can customise our generic courses for organisations requiring a more tailored approach.
-Future Learning Systems also develop bespoke e-learning courses for customers; Kier Construction, BAM Nuttall, BAM Construct, BAE and AMEC, but to name only a few, all use our bespoke services and e-learning solutions.
+Future Learning Systems also develop bespoke e-learning courses for customers like Kier Construction, BAM Nuttall, BAM Construct, BAE and Carillion, but to name only a few.

 Our courses can be accessed over the internet via the Future Learning Systems web-portals or taken in-house and run on customer web servers.